 TINA M PEARSON is a composer, performer and facilitator whose interests in sonic phenomena, perception and modes of human interaction have led to roles in art, education and community development.
 Many of her projects engage the boundaries between languages, disciplines, genres and cultures, and between creators, performers and audiences.
-Pearson’s work often includes eco-mimicry, altered, just or micro tunings and spectral-temporal investigations, and usually incorporates a focus on breath, attention states and/or stretched modes of performance practice.
+Pearson’s work often includes eco-mimicry, micro intonation and spectral elements; and usually incorporates a focus on breath, and/or stretched modes of performance attention and practice.

-Pearson composes, performs and collaborates in acoustic, electronic, multidisciplinary and telematic settings with conventional, found and invented instruments.
-She performs with extended flute, vocalization, tuned glass, accordion, virtual instruments and simple objects.
+Pearson is active as a performer in acoustic, electronic, multidisciplinary and telematic settings in composed and improvised works with extended flute, vocalization, tuned glass, accordion, virtual instruments, amplified driftwood and objects.
 Her playing is guided by depth of listening and bringing to the fore voices, sounds and places that have been unspoken, unnoticed or forgotten.

-Pearson has been commissioned to compose music for acoustic ensembles, new media performances and installations, new choreographic works, networked virtual reality performances and film and video.
-Her work has been presented in North America and Europe, including in festivals such as the Vancouver International New Music Festival, Newfoundland Sound Symposium, New Adventures in Sound Art Sound Play Festival (Toronto), International Society for Improvising Musicians (Denver), Women and Identity Festival (New York), Network Music Festival (Birmingham UK), Cluster (Winnipeg), and Electric Eclectics (Meaford Ontario); and at conferences including Digital Resources for the Humanities and Arts 2010 (Brunel, UK), NIME – New Interfaces for Musical Expression (Oslo), Canadian New Music Network Forum (Vancouver), Deep Listening Art and Science Conference (Troy, New York) and others.
+Pearson has been commissioned to compose music for acoustic ensembles, new media performances and installations, choreographic works, networked virtual reality performances and film and video, including the recent site specific musical composition Root, Blood, Fractal, Breath from Contact Contemporary Music (Toronto), the dance-music-video performance work weighting from choreographer Lori Hamar (Victoria), and the audio-visual installation Absorb Media Net (Victoria).
+Her work has been presented internationally, including at the Network Music Festival (Birmingham UK), Contemporary Art Gallery (Vancouver), Vektor Game and Art Convergence (Toronto); Newfoundland Sound Symposium; Vancouver International New Music Festival; Firenze MultiMedia Festival (Italy); New Adventures in Sound Art Sound Play Festival (Toronto), International Society for Improvising Musicians (Denver), Women and Identity Festival (New York), NIME – New Interfaces for Musical Expression (Oslo), Cluster Festival (Winnipeg); Electric Eclectics (Meaford Ontario); among many others, and at conferences such as Brown University’s Art + Environment Symposium (Providence, USA); Digital Resources for the Humanities and Arts (Brunel, UK); Canadian New Music Network Forum (Vancouver), Deep Listening Art and Science Conference (Troy, New York) and others.